nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source: Person constraints:**<br>

-- A person's name must be unique (case-insensitive).
+- A person's name must be unique (case-sensitive).

+- A person's name can only contain alphanumeric characters and spaces.

 - A person's phone number must be unique.
 </div>